 § 4465.
-LIMITED FOOD ESTABLISHMENTS; TEMPORARY OUTDOOR
+LIMITED FOOD ESTABLISHMENTS; TEMPORARY OUTDOOR SEATING

-SEATING

 A food establishment that prepares and serves food for off premises uses may provide temporary outdoor seating for up to 16 persons from May 1 to October 31 without providing patron toilet or handwashing facilities.

 [Repealed.]

-Sec.
-6. SHORT TERM RENTAL WORKING GROUP REPORT

-(a) Creation.
-There is created the Short-Term Rental Working Group within the Department of Health for the purpose of analyzing and developing a proposal for regulation of the short-term rental industry in Vermont, including an evaluation of.
+- Sec.
+6. SHORT-TERM RENTAL WORKING GROUP; REPORT - (a) Creation.
+There is created the Short-Term Rental Working Group within the Department of Health for the purpose of making recommendations regarding the short-term rental industry in Vermont, including an evaluation of: - (1) the impact of short-term rentals on revenues of the State;